Current Jerusalem time:

 The 7 Parashah Doublings

-There are seven defined Parashah doubling sets in which two sequential Parashah
+There are seven defined Parashah doublings in which two sequential Parashah

 portions are read on the same Sabbath.
 Obviously, there are no doublings needed in years